ska-telescope/developer.skatelescope.org/src/development/python_package_release_procedure.rst

 How to mark a release
 =====================

-For this, a developer should make use of the git tags to indicate that this current commit is to be released.
+A developer should make use of the git annotated tags to indicate that this current commit is to serve as a release.
 For example:

 .. code:: bash